-Deep brain stimulation (DBS) is a surgical procedure in which a device is implanted in the patient to deliver electrical pulses to the brain to decrease motor symptoms of Parkinson’s disease (PD).
-Generally, DBS improves symptoms that had previously responded to medication, like levodopa therapy.1,2
+Deep brain stimulation (DBS) is a surgical procedure in which a device is implanted in a person to deliver electrical pulses to the brain to decrease motor symptoms of Parkinson’s disease (PD).
+Generally, DBS improves symptoms that had previously responded to medicine, like levodopa therapy.1,2

 Both a neurologist and a neurosurgeon evaluate people with PD who may be candidates for DBS.
-Evaluation includes reviewing medications and symptoms.
-Brain scans, using MRI (magnetic resonance imaging) or CT (computed tomography) scans, are performed, and a memory and thinking test may be used to evaluate cognitive function.3
+Evaluation includes:3

-- The lead, or electrode, is a thin, insulated wire that is implanted in the brain.
+- The lead or electrode – This is a thin, insulated wire that is implanted in the brain.

-- The extension is also an insulated wire, which is placed under the skin and connects the lead to the neurostimulator.
+- The extension – This is also an insulated wire.
+It is placed under the skin and connects the lead to the neurostimulator.

-- The neurostimulator, or battery pack, is implanted under the skin, usually near the collarbone.
-The neurostimulator gives the electrical pulse, which is carried through the extension wire to the lead in the appropriate location in the brain.2
+- The neurostimulator or battery pack – This is implanted under the skin, usually near the collarbone.
+The neurostimulator gives the electrical pulse, which is carried through the extension wire to the lead in the appropriate location in the brain.